This was originally posted Jun 30 2008

 “But Nothing, you are scum Mike.”

-“No, I’m sorry Mike I go distracted by… well never mind.
+“No, I’m sorry Mike I got distracted by… well, never mind.
 Tell me again what you don’t like about.”

 “That is it.
-I think that is the whole problem, you never seem to be listen.
+I think that is the whole problem, you never seem to be listening.
 I am going to have a talk with your boss.”
 He hung up the phone.

 “Jenny, I would like to see you in my office, please.”

-“Yes sir, be right there.”
+“Yes, sir, be right there.”
 She grabbed her mirror from the desk drawer and checked her hair.
-Even if she as going to fired there was no point in looking bad while it was happening.
+Even if she was going to fired there was no point in looking bad while it was happening.
 Maybe, it would be enough for him to go easy on her.
 She put the mirror back and walked to his office.

 “Come in.”
 Wambat’s voice boomed from the other side of the door as she knocked.